 Bottom – line

 Did I say I loved the movie version as well?
-If you are interested in a drama or historical fiction with the world war II as the main backdrop then this might be the one for you.
+If you are interested in a drama or historical fiction with the world war II as the main backdrop then The Guernsey Literary and Potato Peel Pie Society might be the one for you.

 Let us chat!

-Have you read this one?
+Have you read The Guernsey Literary and Potato Peel Pie Society?
 Do you read historical fiction?
 Have you watched the film?
 Let us talk more.